 of species show clear declines over the past decades

-species classified as of High Conservation Concern, and require immediate attention
+species classified as of High Conservation Priority, and require immediate attention

 The Report